pierre-auguste/tld_extractor/README.md

 A simple C++ application to extract suffixes and organisation from an URL.
 Read https://publicsuffix.org/learn/ if you want to improve your knowledge about TLD and suffixes.

-This application use curl library to download public suffix in a cache file.
+This application use curl library to download public suffixes in a cache file.

 ## Note :